Key Policy and Procedure Documents

 - If you wish to increase the day(s) you attend, we will try to accommodate your request.
 However, this may not be possible depending, in particular, on centre’s capacity.

-- Non – attendance will be charged in the follow manner: If notified 48 hours prior to the day, a reduced rate will be charged.
-If less than 48 hours’ notice, unfortunately a full day charge will be invoiced.
-This is due in particular to Daybreak incurring costs for person-centred care that cannot be cancelled less than 48 hours prior to your attending.
+- Non – attendance will be charged in the follow manner: If notified 48 hours or more prior to the day of attendance, there will be no charge.
+If notified less than 48 hours’ notice a reduced rate (retention fee) will be charged.
+This is due to Daybreak’s incurring costs that cannot be cancelled less than 48 hours prior to your attending.
+See point 17

 - Daybreak may offer, when available, minibus transportation.
 Daybreak’s transport is entirely provided without obligation.
 There is an additional charge for this service which will be on your invoice.
 We reserve the right to withdraw or decline transport at any time.
 Please see transport terms of service.